 - Inspecting your plants carefully at purchase to ensure they are insect and disease free.
 This is actually a major source of contamination for gardens.

 Be proactive.
 Keep your plants from wilting.
 The best time of the day to water the garden is first thing in the morning before 8 am.
 If you water your garden at the hottest part of the day, the sun is going to evaporate the water and it will not have the chance to get down into the soil and root zone.
 If you water your plants at night, fungus will begin to grow and damage your plants and vegetables.

 Try not to water the leaves of your vegetables.
 Water only the ground surrounding the plant when possible.
 Water on the leaves of the plants will make them more susceptible to disease.

 Concentrate on watering the root zone around the plant trunk and up to several feet away if possible.
-All vegetable gardens need at least 1 inch of water each week.
+All vegetable gardens need at least one inch of water each week.
 Determine when to water by examining the soil rather than the plant.
-Gardens with sandy soil must be watered more frequently, since water passes through the sand faster.
+Gardens with sandy soil must be watered more frequently since water passes through the sand faster.

-Generally, if the soil is dry when scratched to a depth of 1 to 2 inches, more water is necessary.
-Shallow watering promotes the development of roots at the top of the soil rather than deep in the sub soil.
+Generally, if the soil is dry when scratched to a depth of one to two inches, more water is necessary.
+Shallow watering promotes the development of roots at the top of the soil rather than deep in the subsoil.
 Make sure to keep the application of water at a rate low enough so the water does not run off.
 Water applied too fast will not soak into the soil zone.
 I recommend using a soaker hose, if possible, for deep watering.
-Each watering should be sufficient to reach a depth of at least 8-12”.
+Each watering should be sufficient to reach a depth of at least eight to 12 inches.

-Keep gardens, soil and plants well maintained.
-Remove all place “die back” and any damages plant parts weekly and continue all season long.
+Keep gardens, soil, and plants well maintained.
+Remove all “die back” and any damaged plant parts weekly and continue all season long.